 - 1 red onion diced

-- 1 cup chopped cilantro or parsley, from 1 bunch
+- 1 cup fresh cilantro or fresh parsley, chopped, from 1 bunch

 In a large bowl, whisk together the olive oil, sugar, white wine vinegar, chili powder, and salt.

 Add tomatoes, black-eyed peas, beans, corn, red onion, and bell peppers.
 Stir to combine.

 Stir in cilantro.
 Cover and chill until serving time.